Autumn Budget 2017 – The Highlights

 The Personal Savings allowance of £1,000 for basic rate taxpayers commenced on 6th April 2016 for bank interest received.
-The banks stopped deducting tax on interest received from this date.
-The income is still declarable on tax returns with the balance over £1,000 being taxed accordingly.
+The banks will stop deducting tax on interest received from this date.
+The income is still declarable on tax returned with the balance over £1,000 being taxed accordingly.

 From April 2017, a £1,000 allowance will be available for property and trading income whereby any income up to £1,000 will be tax free.
 For those with property or trading income over £1,000, you can either choose to deduct the relevant expenses of the £1,000 allowance to offset against the profit.